-316. QUANTITATIVE ANALYSIS.-Laboratory practice, supplemented by occasional lectures and by personal conferences.
+316. QUANTITATIVE ANALYSIS.
+Laboratory practice, supplemented by occasional lectures and by personal conferences.
 The course furnishes an introduction to the subjects of gravimetric and volumetric analysis.
 Text-book: Talbot, Quantitative Analysis.
 Prerequisite, 312.
 Required in Chemical Engineering and Chemistry courses, second semester, sophomore year.
 (8-11 units)

 317-318.
-QUANTITATIVE ANALYSIS.-A continuation of 316.
-Designed for students who are specializing in chemistry.
+QUANTERATIVE ANALYSIS.-A continuation of 316.
 Prerequisite 316.
 Prescriptive, both semesters, junior year.
 (6-12 units each semester)

 321. TECHNICAL ANALYSIS.-Combined lectures, recitations and laboratory exercises, designed to familiarize the student with special methods of analysis.
 Various topics are studied, including gas and oil analysis, assaying, and spectroscopic analysis.
-The relative amount of time devoted to each subject may be varied to suit the student's requirements.
+The relative amount of time devoted to each subject may be varied to suit the students' requirements.
 Prerequisite, 316.
-Required in Chemical Engineering course, first semester, senior year.
+Required in Chemical Engineering courses, second semester, junior year.
 (6 units)

 322. TECHNICAL ANALYSIS.-A continuation of 321.
 Iron and steel analysis, water analysis, electro-analysis, are some of the topics which are studied.
 Prerequisite, 316.
-Prescriptive, second semester, senior year.
-(6-9 units)
+Prescriptive, first semester, senior year.
+(6 units)

 323-324.
-Food ANALYSIS.-Laboratory work and conference.
+Foon ANALYSIS.-Laboratory work and conference.
 The official methods of analysis of the Association of Official Agricultural Chemists form the basis.
 The subject covers food in general, and includes saccharine products, fruits and fruit products, liquors, vinegars, dairy products, edible oils and fats, flavoring extracts, etc. References: Bulletins of the United States Department of Agriculture, Leach, Allen, and others.
 Prerequisites, 351 and 352.
 Prescriptive, senior year, both semesters.
 (6 units each semester)